radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 While the above description uses Access-Reject responses, we reiterate that the root cause of the vulnerability is in the Access-Request packets.
 The attack will therefore succeed even if the server responds with Access-Accept, Access-Challenge, or Protocol-Error.
 The vulnerability in Access-Challenge allows MFA to be bypassed, as the attacker simply replaces the Access-Challenge with an Access-Accept.

 In addition to forging an Access-Accept for a user who has no credentials, the attacker can control the traffic of known and authenticated users.
-Many modern Broadband Network Gateways (BNG)s, Wireless Lan Controllers (WLCs), and Broadband Remote Access Servers (BRAS) support configuring a dynamic HTTP redirect using Vendor Specific Attributes (VSA)s.
+Many modern Broadband Network Gateways (BNG)s, Wireless LAN Controllers (WLCs), and Broadband Remote Access Servers (BRAS) support configuring a dynamic HTTP redirect using Vendor Specific Attributes (VSA)s.
 These VSAs are not protected by the shared secret, and could be injected into an Access-Accept in order to redirect a users traffic.
 The attacker could then set up a malicious website to launch Zero-Day/Zero-Click attacks, driving subscribers to the website using an HTTP redirect.
 This issue is compounded by the fact that many devices perform automatic HotSpot 1.0 style walled garden discovery.
 The act of simply connecting to their home WiFi connect could be enough to compromise a subscriber's equipment.

 The following subsections define mitigations which can be used to protect clients and servers from this attack when using RADIUS/UDP or RADIUS/TCP.
 However, we reiterate here, and in the rest of this document that the only long-term solution is to deprecate insecure transports entirely.
 In the long term, implementers SHOULD remove all uses of RADIUS/UDP and RADIUS/TCP from their products.
 Administrators SHOULD stop using RADIUS/UDP and RADIUS/TCP.